Introduction to Agents in Artificial Intelligence

 Conclusion – Agents in Artificial Intelligence

-An agent is anything that takes actions according to the information that it gains from the environment.
+An agent is anything that takes actions according to the information it gains from the environment.
 The agents interact with the environment in two ways: Perception and Action.
 Agents can be rational or omniscient.

 Following are the 4 types of agents: